vercel/swr-site/pages/docs/mutation.en-US.md

 ## useSWRMutation

-SWR also provides the `useSWRMutation` as a hook for remote mutations.
-The remote mutations are only triggered manually, instead of automatically by SWR like `useSWR`.
+SWR also provides `useSWRMutation` as a hook for remote mutations.
+The remote mutations are only triggered manually, instead of automatically like `useSWR`.

 ```jsx
 import useSWRMutation from 'swr/mutation'